-Policy Development: The Board’s research culminates in the development of policy proposals for policymakers and City officials.
-As part of the process of developing recommendations, the Board invites input from stakeholders, including other young people and professionals in the field.
-The Board then issues a final report and holds a series of meetings to present its policy recommendations directly to relevant officials and policymakers; past presentations have been made to the Chancellor of the Department of Education, the New York City Criminal Justice Coordinator’s Office, the New York City Council, the New York State Assembly, the New York State Judicial Training Institute and the New York City Department of Youth and Community Development.
+Policy Development: The Board’s research culminates in the development of proposals and recommendations for policymakers and officials.
+The Board issues a final report and holds a series of meetings to present its policy recommendations directly to relevant officials and policymakers.
+Past presentations have been made to the Chancellor of the Department of Education, the New York City Criminal Justice Coordinator’s Office, the New York City Council, the New York State Assembly, the New York State Judicial Training Institute and the New York City Department of Youth and Community Development.

-Taking Action: After presenting its recommendations, the Board develops and executes strategies to facilitate the implementation of their recommendations.
+Taking Action: After publishing its report, the Board develops and executes strategies to facilitate the implementation of their recommendations.
 Strategies have included advocating for their ideas directly with key agencies, designing and implementing pilot initiatives, developing materials to assist other youth, and building partnerships with other organizations addressing the same topic.

-Alumni Activities: The program continues to work with and support members after they complete the program.
-Many alumni continue to advocate for implementation of the Board’s recommendations.
-In addition, alumni remain citizen leaders, taking on leadership positions in their schools, interning with related organizations, and pursuing civic-minded activities in their communities.
+Alumni Activities: The program works with and supports members after they graduate from the Youth Justice Board.
+Many alumni continue to advocate for the implementation of the Board’s recommendations.
+In addition, alumni take on leadership positions in their schools, intern with related organizations, and pursue civic-minded activities in their communities.

 Past and current funders and supporters include W. Clement & Jessie V. Stone Foundation, Making Policy Public Program, Surdna Foundation, Helena Rubinstein Foundation, Cricket Island Foundation, Center for Urban Pedagogy, Edward & Ellen Roche Relief Foundation, Taconic Foundation, New York State Unified Court System, U.S. Department of Justice, Twenty First Century Foundation, and New York City Council.